Homework 3: Define the Sprite

 std::vector

 , can't we use that?It's a bit like the difference between buying a cake and making one yourself.
-If you want to learn cookery, you need to learn all the basics of baking, but if you just want to celebrate someone's birthday, buying one might be most expedient.
-In your own code, go ahead and use
+If you want to learn cookery, you need to learn all the basics of baking, but if you just want to celebrate someone's birthday, buying a cake from a shop might be the most expedient option.
+In other code you write, go ahead and use

 std::vector